Clement-Pirelli/CompositionByAssociation/README.md

 }
 ```

-As you can see, it is not their being in the same list owned by an Entity class of some sort which defines the identity of components; rather, it is their having the same identifier.
+As you can see, components are not in the same list owned by an Entity class of some sort.
+Instead, they're identified as being part of the same entity by their ID.

 ### Pros